bk/wmk/readme.md

 - `sass_output_style`: The output style for Sass/SCSS rendering.
 This should be one of `compact`, `compressed`, `expanded` or `nested`.
 The default is `expanded`.

+- `lunr_index`: If this is True, a search index for `lunr.js` is written as a file named `idx.json` in the root of the `htdocs/` directory.
+Basic information about each page (title and summary) is additionally written to `idx.summaries.json`.

+- `lunr_index_fields`: The default fields for generating the lunr search index are `title` and `body`.
+Additional fields and their weight can be configured through this variable.
+For instance `{"title": 10, "tags": 5, "body": 1}`.
+  Aside from `body` the fields are assumed to be attributes of `page`.

 - `http`: This is is a dict for configuring the address used for `wmk serve`.
   It may contain either or both of two keys: `port` (default: 7007) and `ip`